 Licensed Practical Nursing Schools in New York

-In this state, Licensed Practical Nursing is the 2nd most popular major out of a total 24 majors commonly available.
+In terms of popularity, Licensed Practical Nursing is the 19th most popular major in the state out of a total 21 majors commonly available.

 Education Levels of Licensed Practical Nursing Majors in New York